 ALI: Can I interrupt?
 AUSTIN: Totally.
 What do you do?

 ALI: Um… I would like to shoot Sige again, but this time take three stress for it?
 AUSTIN: Sure.
-Which would give you traumra.
+Which would give you trauma.

 ALI: Uh-huh! [laughs]

 AUSTIN: So with three, I think this is the thing I just read, isn’t it?
 Sige.
 You have two resistance rolls.
 [ALI laughs a little hysterically] One is with Prowess and that is burned, and the other is with Resolve.
 And that is haunted.
 Or I guess you can’t use haunted since haunted is a—what’s like—disembodied.